Rafael Vitor

-Rafael Vitor Santos de Freitas (born 5 January 1993), commonly known as Rafael Vitor, is a Brazilian professional footballer who plays as a centre-back for Campeonato Brasileiro Série B club Amazonas FC.
+Rafael Vitor Santos de Freitas (born 5 January 1993), commonly known as Rafael Vitor, is a Brazilian professional footballer who plays as a centre-back.

 Career

 On 3 August 2021, Rafael Vitor scored the fastest goal in the Malaysia Super League when he scored a goal just 9 seconds after the opening whistle against Perak FC.
 In addition, he also scored a hat-trick in a 3-5 win for Penang.